 Salina is a medium-sized city located in the state of Kansas.
 With a population of 47,813 people and 11 constituent neighborhoods, Salina is the tenth largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salina is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Salina isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salina are a mix of both white- and blue-collar jobs.
 Overall, Salina is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salina who work in office and administrative support (13.29%), sales jobs (9.66%), and management occupations (8.18%).

 Compared to the rest of the country, citizens of Salina spend much less time in their cars: on average, their commute to work is only 14.49 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Salina citizens is a little higher than the average for US cities and towns: 23.93% of adults in Salina have at least a bachelor's degree.
+The population of Salina overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Salina, 23.93% have at least a bachelor's degree.

 The per capita income in Salina in 2010 was $24,435, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
 This equates to an annual income of $97,740 for a family of four.
 However, Salina contains both very wealthy and poor people as well.